Mindera/Alicerce/Documentation/Network.md

 * The **network authenticator**, represented by the [`NetworkAuthenticator`][NetworkAuthenticator] protocol, authenticates requests and validates the corresponding responses as well.

-* At last, the **request interceptors**, as the name suggests, can intercept requests (before the stack executes them), and can intercept the responses as well.
-An interceptor, represented by the [`RequestInterceptor`][RequestInterceptor] protocol, provides two methods, one to intercept the requests and another one to intercept the responses.
-In other words, this means that any request can be modified before the network stack executes it.
-In a like manner, any response can be modified before the stack returns it.
+* At last, the **request interceptors**, as the name suggests, can intercept requests as well as their respective responses.
+An interceptor, represented by the [`RequestInterceptor`][RequestInterceptor] protocol, defines a method to be invoked for each situation.
+In other words, this means that any request and respective response can be modified by each interceptor before the network stack executes and returns it, respectively.

 ### Resource

 A resource, represented by the [`NetworkResource`][NetworkResource] protocol, represents an action that one can take on an API.
 Ultimately, the network stack turns a resource into a network request.

-> In its core, this protocol inherits from the [`Resource`][Resource] protocol, which has three associated types:
+> At its core, this protocol inherits from the [`Resource`][Resource] protocol, which has three associated types:
 >
-> * `Remote` - the raw type, typically, a byte buffer representation like Data.
+> * `Remote` - the raw type, typically a byte buffer representation like `Data`.
 > * `Local` - the model type, a type-safe representation of the data.
 > * `Error` - the error type used to represent API errors.
 >